-D Collaborate with the North Carolina Capital Area Metropolitan Planning Organization to determine future regional uses for rail lines whose current uses will end in the near future.
+D Continue collaboration with the NC Capital Area Metropolitan Planning Organization (CAMPO) through the Durham Chapel Hill Carrboro (DCHCMPO) to determine future regional uses for rail lines whose current uses will end in the near future.

 Collaboration should consider both how the rail line can support transportation like a fixed guideway system or recreational community desires like a rail to trails or rail near trails line.